slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On integrity and accountability

-> *'Trust, not money, is the currency of business and life.'*
+'Trust, not money, is the currency of business and life.'

-Choose integrity.
-It's the only way to be respected and build trust.
-Do you want short term popularity or long term respect?
-Show respect to others.
-Respect others and earn the respect of others.
-That is where true manliness lies.
-Be impeccable with your word.
-Speak with integrity.
+The only way to build trust is to seek respect.
+Be impeccable with your word and consciently work on being honest.

 > *'Be the person your dog thinks you are.' -- J.W.
 Stephens*

-> *'So much depends on reputation – guard it with your life.' -- Robert Greene (5th law of power)*

 > *'It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.' -- Warren Buffett*

-> *'Seek respect, not attention.
-It lasts longer.'*

 > *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

+> *'Quality means doing it right when no one is looking.' -- Henry Ford*

+Take extreme ownership.
+Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
 If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
 Your results are yours and yours alone.
 Your choices determined the body, bank account, and relationships that you have right now.

-Take extreme ownership.
-Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
+> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*

+> *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
+It's never your fault.
+But it's always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*

 <!--
-> *'I was gratified to be able to answer promptly.
-I said I didn’t know.' -- Mark Twain*

-Men take responsibility for their lives, treat others with respect, and do what needs to be done. consciently work on being honest

-> *'Rather go to bed without dinner then to rise in debt.' -- Benjamin Franklin*
-> *'Quality means doing it right when no one is looking.' -- Henry Ford*
 > *'Look for results, not salutes.' -- Captain Michael Abrashoff*

-> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell* bravery is learned -> micro-bravery, start small
+bravery is learned -> micro-bravery, start small

 Be willing to side with the minority.